 For example, when is the best time to visit Lisbon?

 The best time to visit Lisbon is either from March to May or September to October, because the weather is still warm, hotel rates are cheaper and there are fewer crowds than in summer.
 In those seasons, you might also be able to squeeze in a few beach days.
 The summer sees hot temperatures and crowded shores. – First hit on Google

 “Nothing develops intelligence like travel.” – Emile Zola

-In the email, I’ll ask for the wheelchair accessible room and bathroom, including pictures and measurements.
-After receiving this information, I’ll decide for myself if it’s good enough.
-I’ll ask about the availability, but I won’t do the actual booking yet.
-First, I’ll have to search for flights.
+I’ll ask for the wheelchair accessible bedroom and bathroom, including pictures and measurements.
+I will decide for myself, after receiving this information, whether it’s good enough.
+Then, I’ll check the availability but I’m not going to make the actual booking yet.
+First, I’m going to have to search for flights.

-Sometimes I’ll also check websites for accessible accommodation.
+Sometimes I also check websites for accessible accommodation.
 My favorite ones are (I will update this list regularly) :

 This is also an important step in the process, but not the most important one.
 First, I’ll do some research on public transportation in the city.

 I will always use public transportation rather than taxi services if that’s available.
 Why?
 Because it’s cheaper and you can leave when you want.
 You will not need to make an appointment to meet at any given time.
 You are independent!